 - I usually buy coconut sugar in the bulk bins at natural food stores.
 You can also buy it online.
 (Affiliate link.)

-***This is an revision with new photos of the rosemary oatmeal scones I posted here on the blog a few years back.
+***This is an update of the rosemary oatmeal scone recipe I originally posted here on the blog in 2016.
+Updated with new photos in 2019.

 - Peruse my Pinterest boards for more vegetarian recipe ideas.